sparklemotion/nokogiri.org/content/installing_nokogiri.md

 (Many thanks to @allaire and others for helping verify this!)

+### Other OS X tips

+* Make sure ruby is compiled with the latest clang compiler.
+* Ruby is no longer dependent upon gcc-4.2.
+* Binary gems and ruby really should be compiled with the same compiler/environment.
+* If you have multiple versions of xcode installed, make sure you use the right xcode-select.

+If you have any other issues, please file an issue (preferably a new one, read [Getting Help][] for details) and pull in @zenspider.

 ## FreeBSD

 FreeBSD needs libxml2, libxslt, and iconv locations specified.